Weddings are a billion-dollar industry, and we love them. So long as it isn’t ours and we don’t have to spend too much on it, we do love weddings.

 Or both.
 Or how the gulab jamuns could have been softer and sweeter (and how’d they know?
 That’s right.
 They ate 6).

 Then you’ll see a bunch of uncles talking about cricket and politics (because, obviously, it is their icebreaker), or how the market is still suffering from recession and what steps Rajan should take to get the inflation rate to slow down, and how they can’t wait to go home and sleep (because weddings are too much for them and they already ate and drank beyond their capacity).

-Ah weddings!
+Ah, weddings!
 Love ’em, hate ’em, you just can’t avoid ’em, especially if you are unmarried and you have a middle-aged aunty living in your vicinity.
-So, the next time you’re at an Indian wedding, just have a lot of fun, eat your belly out and just be weary of the words, ‘You’re next’!
+So, the next time you’re at an Indian wedding, just have a lot of fun, eat your belly out and just be wary of the words, ‘You’re next’!